danboy12342/Twinskaraoke/README.md

 ### Follow the instructions below to install:

 1. Download the TestFlight app: [https://apps.apple.com/us/app/testflight/id899247664](https://apps.apple.com/us/app/testflight/id899247664)
-2. Login to TestFlight in the app with your Apple account.
+2. Log in to TestFlight in the app with your Apple account.
 3. Click on this link on your iPhone: [https://testflight.apple.com/join/PrNm97Vr](https://testflight.apple.com/join/PrNm97Vr)
 4. Click install.